Feature request #9094

 There should be an option to "ask confirmation before removing layer" in the Canvas & Legend options page.

-#44 Updated by Jonathan Moules about 10 years ago
+#44 Updated by Jonathan Moules over 10 years ago

 Etienne Tourigny wrote: